 Your child does not need to take a hot dinner every day to qualify for free school meals.

-However, if your child is registered on our list for free school meals they may also be entitled to a reduction in costs for school trips, swimming, Before and After School Club or additional learning opportunities etc.
+However, if your child is registered on our list for free school meals they may also be entitled to a reduction in costs for school trips, swimming, additional learning opportunities etc.

 Absence, Illness, Term Time Holidays